Yoshi: The ‘Uber For Gas’ That’s Putting Wheels On Gas Stations

 In the recent years, Yoshi has spread to 16 cities, including bustling places like Atlanta, Los Angeles, Boston, Chicago, and Houston.
 They’ve even added Washing D.C. to their list of serviced regions, which puts politicians and their aides onto their list of customers.
 By tackling areas with lots of people and cars, they’re making strides to fill up tanks across the nation.

 However, some people have brought up the risk of fire hazards regarding the “gas stations on wheels.”
-According to the Guardian, the division chief of the California fire marshal’s office had some concerns of his own.
+According to The Guardian, the division chief of the California fire marshal’s office had some concerns of his own.

 “Some of the [companies] are using 1,000-gallon tanks,” Greg Anderson told interviewers.
 “If they’re going into the basement parking lot of a high rise, that actually is a large concern.”

 However, Yoshi has reassured people that they are perfectly safe and up to safety regulations.
-According to The Washington Post, they reported that they haven’t experienced a single spill during their entire 3-year operation.
+According to The Washington Post, they reported that they haven’t experienced a single spill during their entire three-year operation.

 While it will be a while until gasoline delivery is a part of everyday life, Yoshi and other mobile gas stations are aiming to replace the industry standard entirely.
 We’re living in an era where many innovative ideas are being thrown at the wall, so we’ll see if this one sticks.